-Bipolar disorder, also known as manic depressive disorder, is a mood disorder that affects 1% to 2% of the adult population, without a statistically significant difference of occurrence between men and women [3].
+Bipolar disorder, also known as manic depressive disorder, is a mood disorder that affects approximately 2.8% of the adult population, without a statistically significant difference of occurrence between men and women [3].
 Bipolar disorder I features alternation of major depressive episodes with full manic episodes; bipolar disorder II is characterized by major depressive episodes and manic episodes that are less severe than those seen in bipolar I disorder [4].
-A manic episode is defined in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) with the following criteria [5]:
+A manic episode is defined in the revised fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) with the following criteria [5]: